top of page

 As a reminder, a SMART goal follows a simple template:

-“Purchase 10 bench power supply units that 1) source up to 20V and 5A, 2) include a Windows-compatible programming interface capable of generating custom waveforms, and 3) safely operate within a 40 cm x 40 cm x 40 cm space, all within one month and under a $15,000 budget.”
+“Purchase 10 bench power supplies that 1) source up to 20V and 5A, 2) include a Windows-compatible programming interface capable of generating custom waveforms, and 3) safely operate within a 40 cm x 40 cm x 40 cm space, all within one month and under a $15,000 budget.”

 Play your Hand